White Chocolate and Yogurt Ice Cream

 This week has been difficult, the guiding light being an autumnal dessert I have been working on.
 The ice cream for the dessert needed to be both comforting and bracing.
 Here is where I turned to white chocolate.
 Yet, as I noted, its richness needed taming.
 While buttermilk may have worked in the broth, its thin nature was not what I wanted in an ice cream.
 Instead, I turned to non-fat Greek yogurt.
 It is pre-drained which results in an extremely thick non-fat yogurt.
 I also used a bit of half and half in the base and a pinch of salt to complete the ingredient list.

-the white chocolate emulsion until it was completely incorporated, strained the mixture and let it chill.
+As for the process, I heated the half and half and salt together to just below a boil and slowly poured it over the chopped white chocolate and then stirred it to melt it and make it into a silken emulsion.
+I then folded the drained yogurt into the white chocolate emulsion until it was completely incorporated, strained the mixture and let it chill.
 When the mixture was cold I sent it for a spin in our ice cream maker.
 While the base is delicious in its chilled state, it takes on a whole different nature when frozen as ice cream.

 The ingredients: